mefengl/what-i-read/README.md

 https://blog.codinghorror.com/learn-to-read-the-source-luke , the way it emphasizes 'we must read the source code' is amazing.

 https://www.stilldrinking.org/ai-is-not-the-problem, developers are just another level of knowledge engine.
 It used to be google, now it's chatgpt.

+https://meltingasphalt.com/a-codebase-is-an-organism - such a good article, such a great metaphor